by Jon (Updated on 2014-01-28)

 A reimplementation of the Flash API within Haxe.
 Effectively, allows a game or an engine to be written in a Flash-like manner and exported to all platforms.
-NME stands for Neko Media Engine, but those terms are only of historic note and bear little meaning, according to its creators.
+OpenFL stands for Open Flash Library.

 A programming language, developed by Apple, used to write software programs that can run on iOS devices, such as the iPhone and iPad.
 In Stencyl 1.x/2.x, users can write arbitrary Objective-C code for games made in Stencyl that can run on iOS devices.
-In Stencyl 3.x, Objective-C can be used in extensions to accomplish further augment games with native functionality.
+In Stencyl 3.0 and beyond, Objective-C can be used in extensions to accomplish further augment games with native functionality.

 A programming language, developed by Adobe, used to write software programs that can run in the Flash runtime environment.
 In Stencyl 1.x/2.x, ActionScript can be used for Web games.